Bricktech2000/Notes/notes/go.md

 - [[go]] uses "zero values" to avoid uninitialized variables, which is a band-aid solution to a problem that should be solved at the [[type system]] level
 - [[go]] has [[interface]]s, which are a poor man's [[trait]]s. and [[go]] [[interface]]s are duck-typed, which is another shady decision
 - [[go]] dares to list [[type]] inference as a feature, but all its [[type]] inference engine does is guess the [[type]] of a [[variable]] based on the value it's assigned
-- [[go]] proudly uses [[ordered pair]]s over special syntax for error handling, but using [[type#product type]]s for error handling is a half-baked solution anyway
+- [[go]] proudly uses [[ordered pair]]s over special syntax for error handling, except that using [[type#product type]]s for error handling is a half-baked solution anyway

 for the sake of [[confirmation bias]], let's end with a few cherry-picked quotes:

 - _the [[go]] way is to half-ass things. the [[go]] way is to patch things up until they sorta kinda work, in the name of simplicity_ &mdash; <https://fasterthanli.me/articles/i-want-off-mr-golangs-wild-ride>
 - _[...] it becomes extremely hard to follow what any program is doing at a high level, because everywhere you look, you get bogged down in imperative code doing trivial data manipulation or error propagation_ &mdash; <https://fasterthanli.me/articles/lies-we-tell-ourselves-to-keep-using-golang>
-- _the closest thing to a flexible iterator keyword is building a wrapper around you data structure that returns a `chan` and then iterate over the `chan`, but that is slow, complicated, and bug-prone_ &mdash; <https://yager.io/programming/go.html>
+- _the closest thing to a flexible iterator keyword is building a wrapper around your data structure that returns a `chan` and then iterate over the `chan`, but that is slow, complicated, and bug-prone_ &mdash; <https://yager.io/programming/go.html>